Ashmitcodez/uoa-p2-engineering-mingpa-predictor/README.md

 ## 💻 How to Run

-1. Clone this repository or download the `.py` file
+1. Clone this repository or download the `.py` file if you have the libraries (pandas, numpy, scikit-learn, tabulate) pre installed
 2. Install the required packages:

 ```bash